FOR INFORMATION REGARDING THE REPEAL OF THE TEXAS DRIVER SURCHARGE PROGRAM,

 3.)
 DEFENSIVE DRIVING/DRIVER’S SAFETY COURSE: READ THE FOLLOWING INFORMATION COMPLETELY BEFORE TAKING ANY DEFENSIVE DRIVING/DRIVER’S SAFETY COURSE!

-You MUST request Defensive Driving/Driver’s Safety Course (if eligible), Enter your Plea, in WRITING, and Pay the State Fees of $109.10 either in Person at the Court office or by mail, PRIOR TO TAKING THE COURSE.
+You MUST request Defensive Driving/Driver’s Safety Course (if eligible), Enter your Plea, in WRITING, and Pay the State Fees plus a $10 Administrative fee TOTALING $144.00 either in Person at the Court office or by mail, PRIOR TO TAKING THE COURSE.
 Please see all the detailed requirements listed below, there is also a form to print to use for mailed in requirements.